-Ooltewah United Methodist Church has been making a difference in this community for almost 150 years!
+Ooltewah United Methodist Church has been making a difference in this community for more than 150 years!
 In 1867 there was an organizational meeting that led to what is now Ooltewah United Methodist Church.

 Having started in the home of Zach Watkins, the fledgling church built a place of worship on Church Street in Ooltewah.
 This structure was destroyed by fire in 1935 after a Christmas Program.
 The current stone structure on the site was built to replace the burned church and served as the church’s home from the 1940s through the 80s.

 As Ooltewah was expanding from a rural area to a suburban community in the late 80’s, OUMC’s leaders seized a strategic opportunity to relocate the church campus to a more visible area off of Interstate 75 with plenty of room to expand to meet future growth.
 Through the generosity of the Hundley family, 7 acres of land along the interstate was donated to the church and an additional 7 acres was purchased from our Seventh-Day Adventist neighbors.